-Popcorn ceilings (also known as “stucco,” “acoustic,” or “cottage cheese” ceilings) were very popular from the 1950s to the 1980s.
-Builders and homeowners alike were drawn to the bumpy, spray-on texture because it was quick and easy to apply, helped disguise ceiling imperfections, absorbed noise, and offered some level of fire-resistance.
+Popcorn ceilings (also known as “stucco,” “acoustic,” or “cottage cheese” ceilings) were very popular in both residential and commercial construction from the 1950s to the 1980s.
+Builders and homeowners alike were drawn to the bumpy, spray-on texture because it was quick and easy to apply, helped disguise ceiling imperfections, aided in noise absorption, and offered some level of fire resistance.

-While popcorn ceilings have since fallen out of favor among home builders, they’re still present in many homes that were built before the 1990s.
-Unfortunately, a large number of these ceilings contain asbestos, which was used extensively in construction until its health risks became known and it was eventually banned from being used in textured paint by the Consumer Product Safety Commision.
+While they’ve since fallen out of favor, popcorn ceilings are still present in many homes built before the 1990s.
+Unfortunately, a large number of these ceilings contain asbestos, which was a common ingredient in textured paint until its health risks became known and it was eventually banned from being used in textured paint by the Consumer Product Safety Commission.

-Popcorn ceilings generally contain between 1 and 10 percent asbestos.
-While 1 percent may seem insignificant, it’s important to note that any percentage of asbestos in a popcorn ceiling is cause for concern and should be addressed.
+Popcorn ceilings generally contain between 1% and 10% asbestos.
+While this may seem insignificant, it’s important to note that any percentage of asbestos in popcorn ceiling is cause for concern and should be addressed.

-Thankfully, asbestos doesn’t pose any serious health risks if it’s left completely intact and undisturbed.
+Thankfully, asbestos doesn’t pose any serious health risks as long as it’s left completely intact and undisturbed.
 However, popcorn ceilings are constructed from highly friable (crumbly) materials, and even the slightest disturbance can release toxic asbestos dust into the air.
-If inhaled, asbestos dust can lead to serious health issues, such as chronic coughing, shortness of breath, asbestosis, mesothelioma, and even lung cancer.
+If inhaled, asbestos dust can lead to serious health issues.

 How to Identify and Test for Asbestos

 Unfortunately, you generally can’t tell whether a popcorn ceiling contains asbestos by examining it visually.
-If your home was built before the mid-1980s, there’s a good chance your popcorn ceiling has asbestos in it.
+But because of its widespread use in the past, if your home was built before the 1990s and has popcorn ceilings, you should operate under the assumption that they may contain asbestos.

-To ensure your test results are accurate, you’ll need to collect at least a couple of teaspoons of the ceiling material, and it’s a good idea to sample from at least two different areas of the ceiling.
-Place the samples in zip-lock bags to deliver them to the lab and make sure to wash your hands thoroughly as soon as you’re done.
+- Make sure you collect enough material:, You’ll need to collect at least a couple of teaspoons of the ceiling material, and it’s a good idea to sample from at least three different areas of the ceiling.

 What to Do If You Find Asbestos in Your Popcorn Ceiling

-Encasement involves covering the asbestos popcorn ceiling so it can’t produce dust.
-This can be done with new ceiling panels or by spraying the ceiling with a special kind of vinyl paint.
-Either of these options should be performed by a professional who knows how to safely and effectively encapsulate asbestos.
+Encasement involves covering the asbestos popcorn ceiling so it can’t produce toxic dust.
+This can be done by installing new ceiling panels or by spraying the ceiling with a special kind of vinyl paint.
+Either of these options should be performed by a professional who knows how to safely and effectively encase asbestos.

 Encapsulation is considered a safer way to deal with asbestos, but keep in mind that if you ever decide to remodel or otherwise disrupt the ceiling, the asbestos will still need to be addressed.